markfaine/net-markfaine/README.md

 ```

 ### Restart
-Some of the configuration chagnes won't take effect until the shell restarts.
+Some of the configuration changes won't take effect until the shell restarts.

 ```sh
 exec zsh